The-Ally-Belly/The-Ally-Belly/README.md

 - 👋 Hi, I’m @The-Ally-Belly
-- 👀 I’m interested in understanding datas and numbers.
+- 👀 I’m interested in understanding, analysing, and using data.
-- 🌱 Currently learning Data Science and Machine Learning

 <!---